Principia Ethica

-Principia Ethica is a 1903 book by the British philosopher G. E. Moore, in which the author insists on the indefinability of "good" and provides an exposition of the naturalistic fallacy.
-Principia Ethica was influential, and Moore's arguments were long regarded as path-breaking advances in moral philosophy, though they have been seen as less impressive and durable than his contributions in other fields.
+Principia Ethica is a book written in 1903 by British philosopher G. E. Moore.
+Moore questions a fundamental pillar of ethics, specifically what the definition of "good" is.
+He concludes that "good" is indefinable because any attempts to do so commit the naturalistic fallacy.
+Principia Ethica was influential, with Moore's arguments being considered ground-breaking advances in the field of moral philosophy.

 Publication history

 Principia Ethica was first published in October 1903 by Cambridge University Press.
 It was reprinted in 1922 and 1929.
 An Italian translation by Gianni Vattimo, with a preface by Nicola Abbagnano, was published by Bompiani in 1964.

 Summary

-Moore suggests that ethics is about three basic questions: (1) "what is good?", (2) "what things are good or bad in themselves?", and (3) "what is good as a means?".
+Moore suggests that ethics is about three basic questions: (1) "What is good?" (which is noted as the most important of the three), (2) "What things are good or bad in themselves?", and (3) "What is good as a means?".

-What is good
+What is good?

-The first question is concerned with the nature or definition of the term "good".
+The first question is concerned with the nature and definition of the term "good".
 Moore insists that this term is simple and indefinable.
 But two forms of goodness have to be distinguished: things that are good in themselves or intrinsically good and things that are good as causal means to other things.
 Our knowledge of value in itself comes from self-evident intuitions and is not inferred from other things, unlike our knowledge of goodness as a means or of duties.
 Among the things that are good in themselves, there is an important difference between the value of a whole and the values of its parts.
 It is often assumed that the value of a whole just consists in the sum of the values of its parts.
 Moore rejects this view and insists that it fails for certain types of wholes: "organic unities" or "organic wholes".
 Cases of retributive justice are examples of organic wholes.
 Such cases are wholes comprising two negative things, a morally vicious person and pain inflicted on this person as punishment.
 But the value on the whole is less negative (or maybe even positive) than the sum of the values of the two parts.
 Again we have to depend on our intuitions to determine how the intrinsic value of a whole differs from the sum of the values of its parts.